DevSecOps: How GitHub Bridges the Gap Between Security and Development

 GitHub operates one of the most responsive bug bounty programs in the industry, triaging reported vulnerabilities within 24 hours and ensuring it pays bounties as quickly as possible.
 This attentiveness helps ensure hackers have a positive experience working with the company and want to continue to do so long term.
 In 2020, GitHub launched a dedicated team to support its bug bounty program.

-“As our program grows, the best way to deliver a great experience to our hacker partners is to make sure they have a dedicated, consistent team that they can build relationships with and develop a shared understanding of patterns in submissions.
+“As our program grows, the best way to deliver a great experience to our hacker partners is to make sure they have a dedicated, consistent team with whom they can build relationships and develop a shared understanding of patterns in submissions.
 We take pride in being developer-focused and customer-centric, and we want to have the same approach when dealing with hackers because they are such an important extension of our team.”

 For organizations curious about bug bounty, having a strategy to sustain a program over time is essential.
 It takes time to build relationships and provide a valuable experience for program participants.
 Without this, organizations may struggle to cope with the volume of submissions, leading hackers to feel like their time isn’t appreciated, eroding relationships with hackers, and diminishing program success.